bcgov/entity/.github/ISSUE_TEMPLATE/DoR - Relationships.md

 ---

-1. [ ] User Story
-   a) Does User Story have full flow of business rules, happy and alternate paths, etc.?
+1. [ ] Does User Story have full flow of business rules, happy and alternate paths, etc.?
-   b) Include requirements & expected behavior
+2. [ ] Requirements & expected behavior included in the User Story?
-2. [ ] Are the dependencies known/ understood?
+3. [ ] Are the dependencies known/ understood?
-3. [ ] Dev team accepts user experience artifacts
+4. [ ] Dev team accepts user experience artifacts
-4.	[ ] If there are validation rules, are they defined (UI, Data, Role-Action)?
+5.	[ ] If there are validation rules, are they defined (UI, Data, Role-Action)?
-5. [ ] Does this User Story needs stakeholder approval?
+6. [ ] Does this User Story needs stakeholder approval?
-6.	[ ] Is this user story small enough to be completed in a Sprint?
+7.	[ ] Is this user story small enough to be completed in a Sprint?
-7.	[ ] What do we possible have to do re Change Management?
-   a) GCPE, …?
+8.	[ ] What do we possible have to do re Change Management? - a) GCPE, …?